Copyright © 2023-2025 The Johns Hopkins University Applied Physics Laboratory LLC

 BSL_HostDescriptors_t

-struct should be set with host-implemented functions and initialized with with BSL_HostDescriptors_Set()
+struct should be set with host-implemented functions and initialized with BSL_HostDescriptors_Set()

-in order for successful BSL operation.
-See the Mock BPA for a simple example of implementing host descriptors.BSL_LibCtx_t
+for successful BSL operation.
+See the Mock BPA for a simple example of implementing host descriptors.The following steps contain BSL initialization instructions to be performed once (per-thread).
+The correct operation relies on the host BPA configuration from Section 2.1 to be in-place.

 pointer.
 Each instance should be initialized using BSL_LibCtx_Init()